lastapella/react-components-utils/README.md

+To deploy on S3 Bucket: aws s3 sync build/ s3://YOUR_S3_DEPLOY_BUCKET_NAME

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>